We've Got a Fuzzbox and We're Gonna Use It: Television appearances

 T.V. appearances by the group include MTV, Going Live, Jim'll Fix It, The Old Grey Whistle Test, and eight performances on Top of the Pops.
-Fuzzbox performed "Pink Sunshine" on Ghost Train on a sunny Saturday morning in 1989, halfway through their performance their backing tape rewound and started again.
+Fuzzbox performed "Pink Sunshine" on Ghost Train on a sunny Saturday morning in 1989; halfway through their performance, their backing tape rewound and started again.

 Reunion

 Early in 2010, Fuzzbox announced their reunion, returning as a quintet without drummer Tina O'Neill.
 A 13-date UK tour took place in May, along with a new single and video, a cover of M's "Pop Muzik", released through Gotham Records and iTunes on 17 May.

 On 25 September 2010, Fuzzbox headlined at the Shifnal Festival; on 25 March 2011, they played at the Whitby Gothic Weekend.
 The latter was this reunion's last gig, the project disbanding shortly afterwards.

-Guitarist Jo Dunne died on 26 October 2012, six weeks after being diagnosed with cancer.
-She was 43.
+Guitarist Jo Dunne died aged 43 on 26 October 2012, six weeks after being diagnosed with cancer.